electron/osx-sign/README.md

 If error persists with `A timestamp was expected but was not found.` or `The timestamp service is not available.`, please try code sign the application later.
 The intermittent nature of the failures is a networking issue in communicating with the timestamp server.

+## Electron

+Note: The Mac App Store builds of Electron started from v0.24.0.

+Note: From v0.36.0 there was a bug preventing GPU process to start after the app being sandboxed, so it is recommended to use v0.35.x before this bug gets fixed.
+You can find more about this in issue [atom/electron#3871](https://github.com/atom/electron/issues/3871), referred here at https://github.com/atom/electron/blob/master/docs/tutorial/mac-app-store-submission-guide.md.

 ## Test

 As developer certificates are required for `codesign` in OS X, this module may not be tested via online build services.
 If you wish to test out this module, enter: